SCDH/xtriples-micro/README.md

 <https://xtriples.lod.academy/examples/gods/1> <http://www.w3.org/2000/01/rdf-schema#seeAlso> <http://en.wikipedia.org/wiki/Aphrodite>  .
 ```

-If you your result is polluted with debug messages, you can append `2>
+If your result is polluted with debug messages, you can append `2>
 /dev/null` to silence them or use Saxon's `-o:` option to send the
 output to a file.
 They are printed to stderr.